How do you decide which online jewelry buyer pays the most — and is the safest?

-Other places to sell jewelry
+Other places to sell jewelry for cash

 While we recommend Worthy for higher-end jewelry, and CashforGoldUSA for fine gold jewelry, as well as lower-cost items, there are other reputable online jewelry buyers, too.
 The following is a list of reputable websites and online buyers to check out: